observatorium/api/README.md

     	File containing the TLS client key to authenticate against upstream traces servers.
 Leave blank to disable mTLS.
   -traces.write-timeout duration
-    	The HTTP write timeout for proxied requests to the traces endpoint. (default 2m0s) -traces.write.endpoint string
+    	The HTTP write timeout for proxied requests to the traces endpoint. (default 2m0s) -traces.write.otlpgrpc.endpoint string
-    	The endpoint against which to make gRPC write requests for traces.
+    	The endpoint against which to make OTLP gRPC write requests for traces.
+  -traces.write.otlphttp.endpoint string
+    	The endpoint against which to make OTLP HTTP write requests for traces.
   -web.healthchecks.url string
     	The URL against which to run healthchecks. (default "http://localhost:8080") -web.internal.listen string